 Structuring $10,000 to Evade Reporting

-An attorney can help you file a verified claim demanding the immediate return of the currency.
+An attorney can help you file a verified claim for court action demanding the immediate return of the currency.
 Filing the verified claim starts the clock on a 90-day deadline.

-During those 90 days, the federal agency (CBP or DEA) that seized the money, must turn the case over to the United States Attorney’s Office.
+During those 90 days, the federal agency that seized the money must turn the case over to the United States Attorney’s Office.
 After the referral, an Assistant United States Attorney (AUSA) in the civil asset forfeiture unit will be assigned to the case.

-During that 90 day period, the AUSA must decide whether to return the money or file a complaint for forfeiture in the district court.
+The AUSA must decide whether to return the money or file a complaint for forfeiture in the district court.
+If the complaint for forfeiture is not filed within the 90-day period, then CBP must return 100% of the seized funds.

 Attorney for Structuring to Evade Reporting $10,000 at the Airport

-If a federal agent with HSI or CBP alleged that you and another person carried more than $10,000 on an international flight after structuring the money to evade the reporting requirement pursuant to Title 31, United States Code, Section 5324 or the FinCEN 105 form, then contact us today.
+If a federal agent with HSI or CBP alleged that you and another person carried more than $10,000 on an international flight after structuring the money to evade the reporting requirement under Title 31, United States Code, Section 5324 or the FinCEN 105 form, then contact us today.

-We can help you show that the currency was not involved in a violation of so-called “structuring” laws, and therefore is not subject to forfeiture.
-To establish a violation of the structuring laws, the government must prove that the currency was deposited in amounts under $10,000 for the specific purpose of evading bank reporting requirements.
+We can help you show that the currency was not involved in a violation of so-called “structuring” laws and is, therefore, not subject to forfeiture.
+To establish a violation of the structuring laws, the government must prove that the currency being moved into or out of the United States or otherwise transported in a way intended to evade bank reporting requirements.
 See 31 U.S.C. § 5324.

-We understand the rules when the government alleges that two travelers knowingly divided the U.S. currency between themselves so that each was transporting less than $10,000 from a place inside the United States to a place outside of the United States.
+We understand the rules when the government alleges that two travelers knowingly divided the U.S. currency between themselves so that each was transporting less than $10,000 from inside the United States to outside the United States (or vice versa).

-Our lawyers can help you fight allegations of intending to evade the currency reporting requirement of Title 31, United States Code, Section 5316.
+Our lawyers can help you fight allegations of intentionally attempting to evade the currency reporting requirement of Title 31, United States Code, Section 5316.
+Our civil asset forfeiture lawyers can help you file a claim showing the seizure violated the excessive fines provision of the Eighth Amendment of the U.S. Constitution.

 We also collaborate with other attorneys fighting similar battles throughout the busiest airports in the United States.
 Attorneys contact us to co-counsel with them on their case.
-No matter where the U.S. Currency was seized, contact attorney Leslie Sammis.
+No matter where the U.S. Currency was seized, contact attorney Leslie Sammis to discuss the best way to fight the forfeiture action.

 Call 813-250-0500 today.